IbkEhinmowo/IbkEhinmowo/README.md

 #  🗣️About Me:
 ### I’m Ibk

-I’m a Computer Science student who likes building **practical tools, automation scripts, and backend systems** that actually get used.
+I’m a Computer Science student who likes building **practical tools, automation scripts, Front & backend systems** that actually get used.
 My work & learning blends **AI-driven features** with **scalable engineering practices**, focusing on reliability, modularity, and real-world integrations.

 🔹 **What I’m working on:**